fuzzthink/gitstats/README.md

 3. 3rd line if provided, must define commit timestamp, and line count delta pairs.
   The pair is separated by a comma and pairs are separated by a '|'.
   Earlier commit deltas must come first.
+4. 4th line if provided, must contain 'show_author_loc_chart=false', which will skip the author LOC charts.
-4. All values must be delimited by double quotes, which can not be at the start of the line.
+5. All values must be delimited by double quotes, which can not be at the start of the line.
-5. To define 2nd or 3rd line without specifying the previous lines, define them as empty strings.
+6. To define 2nd or 3rd line without specifying the previous lines, define them as empty strings.

 To get timestamp of a commit: